kendarorg/PhpNuget/README.md

 * 4.0.0.0
 	* Support for MySql database
 	* Updated database to version 4.0.0.0
+		* Added Version1-3 and VersionBeta fields to allow the group by version in MySQL

 * 3.0.12.6
 	* Release notes not considered